zrebec/ZTMWebDeveloper/README.md

 ### Developer Fundamentals

-We have many web browsers and devices (like notebooks, tablets or mobile phones) today and each of one must process HTML, CSS and Javascript files to desired result.
-That's the reason why are some basics fundamentals are very important of web development.
-The absolute elementary basic is the testing your website on each device.
-Web browsers can helps with it too because they are offers simulating of mobile devices, different screen resolutions, etc...
+We have many devices to browse the internet (like notebooks, tablets or mobile phones) today and each of one must process HTML, CSS and Javascript files to desired result.
+That's the reason why are fundamentals of web developmentvery important.
+The cornerstone of it is the testing your website on each individual device.
+Web browsers can help with it as well because they can offer simulated mobile devices, different screen resolutions, etc...

 ### More resources